 KAMENI GRAVA CAVE

 Above cave Katahosti the Kameni Grava cave (Burnt cave) is located.
 Climbing skills and equipment are required in order to visited it.
-There is an old tale about pirates and Kameni Grava cave.
+There is an old tale about pirates and the Kameni Grava cave.

 The farmers that worked in the plains initially lived in simple houses next to the olive trees.
 Small villages were formed with churches and small cemeteries but the most prominent building was the olive mill where the olives were processed.